michalsvorc/documents/linux/gnupg/configuration.md

 # The digest algorithm which will be used to mangle passphrases used for symmetric encryption.
 s2k-digest-algo SHA512

+# Default key for signing and certifying operations.
+default-key <KEY_ID>
 ```

 ## gpg-agent.conf